xstevens/dockerfiles/metasploit/README.md

 If you see a `Failed to connect to the database`, don't worry too much about it.
 You're probably connected by the time console loads.
 You can verify with `db_status` in the console.

-## Administration
-If you need to run a command with elevated privileges, sudo has been installed and the `msf` user has all the rights that `root` has.

-The default password for `msf` is `toor`, which is in the Dockerfile if you want to change it.

 ## Docker Compose
 If you want to go crazy and run your database in a separate container you can use Docker Compose like so: